 This is where the details start to matter.
 On paper, many campervans sound similar.
 In practice, they are not.

 The first thing to look at is the base vehicle and layout.
 A well-converted Toyota Hiace style van is popular for good reason.
-It is a reliable platform, manageable in size, and roomy enough for two people when the interior has been designed properly.
+It is a reliable platform, manageable in size, and roomy enough for two people when the interior is properly designed.
 A walk-through interior also makes life easier than people expect.
 When the weather turns bad, being able to move from the front seats into the living area without stepping outside is a real advantage.

 Bed setup is another area where quality shows.
 Some vans technically sleep two, but the bed is awkward to make up or too tight for a comfortable night.
 Others are designed for real travel, with a practical bed base, usable mattress space, and enough room to store bedding without creating daily chaos.
 If you are moving every day or two, that setup becomes part of your routine, so it should be simple.

 Power and self-sufficiency matter as well.
-A dual battery system, solar charging, fridge, and interior lighting are not luxury extras in New Zealand road travel.
+A dual-battery system, solar charging, a fridge, and interior lighting are not luxury extras in New Zealand road travel.
 They are part of making the trip flexible.
+Seasonal conditions in New Zealand can change quickly, especially in the South Island or at altitude.
+Essentials for winter and off-season travel include reliable insulation, an efficient diesel or gas heater, thermal window coverings, and a well-ventilated layout to reduce condensation.
+Access to a hot water bottle or extra warm bedding can also make a real difference on chilly nights.
+In summer, good ventilation and sunshades help keep the camper van comfortable.
 The same goes for heating in colder months.
 A campervan that is fine in summer can feel very different in the South Island in spring or autumn.

 Then there is storage.
 Two people can travel light for a weekend.
 For two or three weeks, you need thoughtful storage for clothes, food, bags, and daily essentials.
 Good design helps a small van feel calm.
 Poor design makes it feel crowded fast.